timofeysie/Vincent/README.md

 sudo chown -R $USER /usr/local/lib/node_modules/webdriver-manager/selenium

-> Note: since `live-server` is working on port 8080, we configure the `protractor.conf.js` to use `baseUrl: 'http://localhost:8080'`
+Note: since `live-server` is working on port 8080, we configure the `protractor.conf.js` to use `baseUrl: 'http://localhost:8080'`

 2. In another tab, start a Webdriver instance:

 ```console
 webdriver-manager start
 ```

->This will start up a Selenium Server and will output a bunch of info logs.
-Your Protractor test will send requests to this server to control a local browser.
+This will start up a Selenium Server and will output a bunch of info logs.
+Your Protractor tes will send requests to this server to control a local browser.
 You can see information about the status of the server at `http://localhost:4444/wd/hub`.
 If you see errors, verify path in `e2e-tests/protractor.conf.js` for `chromeDriver` and `seleniumServerJar` to your local file system.

 3. Run your e2e tests using the `test` script defined in `package.json`:

 ```console
 npm test
 ```

-> This uses the local **Protractor** installed at `./node_modules/protractor`
+This uses the local **Protractor** installed at `./node_modules/protractor`

 ## The Seed